helium/HIP/0018-oracle-arb-fix.md

 we may expect a level of sophistication from these actors relative to regular wallet holders or miners who simply wish to transact funds.

-However, to mitigate the impact of the dynamic price, we suggest the ability for dc_transactions_v2 to also stipulate a maximum oracle conversion rate.
-This will afford a level of assurance for these transactions with regards to oracle and market price volatility.
+However, to mitigate the impact of the dynamic price, we suggest the ability for blockchain_txn_token_burn_v2 to also stipulate a minimum oracle conversion rate.
+This will afford minimum conversion rates for these transactions and protect against oracle and market price volatility.

 # Examples with Solution Implemented
 [examples-with-solution-implemented]: #examples-with-solution-implemented

 ## Failed Burn

 * A user submits a token burn right after block 200 is forged.
-Oracle price at that time is $1 and the *maximum conversion price set is $1*.
+Oracle price at that time is $1.1 and the *minimum conversion price set is $1.1*.
-* At block 201, a new oracle price of $1.1 is established and the Burn transaction is not in this block.
+* At block 201, a new oracle price of $1 is established (with no delay) and the burn transaction is not in this block.
-* At block 202, The token burn transaction is now invalid and will be dropped.
+* At block 202, the token burn transaction is now invalid and will be dropped.
 It could theoretically be rebroadcast at a later time or the user could submit a new transaction with the same nonce to invalidate the transaction.

 ## Successful Burn

 * A user submits a token burn right after block 200 is forged.
-Oracle price at that time is $1 and the *maximum conversion price set is $1.1*.
+Oracle price at that time is $1.1 and the *minimum conversion price set is $1*.
-* At block 201, enough oracle reports set an instantly new oracle price of $1.1.
-The token burn transaction remains valid.
+* At block 201, a new oracle price of $1 is established (with no delay) and the burn transaction is not in this block.
+* At block 202, the token burn transaction remains valid and may be picked up as long as the accepted oracle price remains above $1.

 ## Payment Transaction